-This week, the EOSCU Team had the honor of presenting at the Centers for Disease Control and Prevention (CDC) campus outside of Atlanta, GA.
-During our meeting with the Division of Healthcare Quality Promotion, we were able to share information about our product as well as data from our recent clinical study.
+A couple years back, the EOSCU Team had the honor of presenting at the Centers for Disease Control and Prevention (CDC) campus outside of Atlanta, GA.
+During the meeting with the Division of Healthcare Quality Promotion, we were able to share information about our product as well as data from our first clinical study.
 This meeting was anything but one-sided, however - the experts at the CDC were able to identify directions and partnerships we should explore in the future.
 This visit prompted us to present this post about the CDC, and what it does for our nation and the world on a daily basis.

 Searching for an analogy for what the CDC does for us, we can find nothing that fits better than EOSCU itself.
 Consider EOSCU - working continuously, behind-the-scenes, to reduce harmful contamination, outbreaks, and preventable infections.
 In much the same way, the agencies and institutes of the CDC are working continuously, behind-the-scenes, to reduce harm from injury and disease and prevent avoidable health threats.
 Today we will look closer at just how much the CDC does for you, for me, and the world.

 Why is the CDC in Atlanta?

 Atlanta was chosen as its location due to malaria being endemic (a persistent health problem) to states in the South.
 Through a program of spraying, removing mosquito breeding sites, and draining standing water, the CDC was able to eliminate malaria from the US in only three years.